Dean177/splitwise-node/README.md

 ## Usage

-Get token and secret from [Splitwise]
-If being used in an opensource project be sure not to commit these to you repository.
+Get your ConsumerToken and ConsumerSecret from [Splitwise] If being used in an opensource project be sure not to commit these to you repository.
 Maybe add these to your .gitignore

 ```js